nelsonfigueroa/mac-address-spoofer/README.md

 This script spoofs your MAC address to a randomized one.
 A handful of computer manufacturers can be specified in order to generate a MAC address based on that manufacturer.
 If a manufacturer is specified, the first 3 bytes will match the manufacturer's while the last 3 bytes will be randomized.
 If no manufacturer is specified, the entire 6 bytes of the MAC address will be randomized.

+## Motivation

+Using `macchanger` on Linux is a breeze.
+I wanted the same experience for MacOS.

 ## Usage

 *Note: Script might ask for administrator password*